pulkitprakash/csv-to-json-parser/README.md

 This script ensures efficient memory usage by processing each CSV row incrementally and only keeping necessary aggregated data in memory.

 ### Assumptions:
-This program is written to process the input csv file having columns - User ID,TimeStamp,Activity,Count,IP Address,Random String
+This program is written for the input csv file having columns - User ID,TimeStamp,Activity,Count,IP Address,Random String